data protection

 - the existence of the Right to rectification, erasure or restriction of processing and the right to object to processing;

-- that you can complain to a supervisory authority (links to these authorities can be found below);
+- that you can lodge a complaint with a supervisory authority (links to these authorities can be found below);

 - the origin of the data if we did not collect it from you;